 Types of Memory

 Pretty much every new laptop on the market should use DDR3 memory now.
-DDR4 has finally started to make it into some devices on the mobile market but probalby will no reach laptops until the later half of the year at the earliest.
+DDR4 has finally started to make it into some devices on the mobile market but probalby will no reach laptops until the later half of the 2014 but most likely sometime in 2015.
 In addition to the type of memory installed in the laptop, the speed of the memory can also make a difference in the performance.
 When comparing laptops, be sure to check both of these pieces of information to determine how they may impact performance.

 There are two ways that the memory speeds can be designated.
 The first is by the memory type and its clock rating, like DDR3 1333.
 The other method is by listing the type along with the bandwidth.
 In the case the same DDR3 1333 memory would be listed as PC3-10600 memory.
 Below is a listing in order of fastest to slowest memory types in both formats: